U.S. Communities Showing Support for Ukraine

 About Chris Solberg

 Though Christopher Solberg (AICP) works in a suburb of a metropolitan area, his roots are in Red Oak, Iowa, a community of 5,500 persons southeast of Omaha.
 He has spent a significant amount of his career helping small towns.
 Through his time working for a regional planning association and for a private consultant Chris has helped numerous small towns throughout Iowa and Nebraska.
-Chris is also currently the President of the Nebraska Planning and Zoning Association (NPZA) and a member of the NE APA Nebraska Board.
+Chris was the President of the Nebraska Planning and Zoning Association (NPZA) for eight years and a member of both the NPZA and NE APA Nebraska boards.